-The $450-million question: Where is the 'Salvator Mundi'?
+The $450 million question: Where is the 'Salvator Mundi'?

 "It's either on the yacht or in a Geneva lock-up, and I'm slowly coming to the conclusion that the yacht is really quite plausible," he said in a phone interview, adding: "But I would suggest that it may not be the safest environment in which to hang up this picture."

-Lewis' growing conviction centers around an account by Dianne Modestini, the conservator responsible for restoring the "Salvator Mundi" ahead of the $450-million sale.
+Lewis' growing conviction centers on an account by Dianne Modestini, the conservator responsible for restoring the "Salvator Mundi" ahead of the $450 million sale.
 She told CNN that, about a year after the auction, she was contacted by a Swiss restorer looking for advice on how to safely transport the fragile painting to France, with the suggestion it was headed for the Louvre in Paris.

 Yet, the painting appears to have never arrived -- or not at the Louvre, at least.
 (The museum confirmed to CNN that the Abu Dhabi government has not yet responded to its request to borrow the artwork.)